Economic history of Germany: Change and reform

 The early-modern European society gradually developed after the disasters of the 14th century as religious obedience and political loyalties declined in the wake of the Great Plague, the schism of the Church and prolonged dynastic wars.
 The rise of the cities and the emergence of the new burgher class eroded the societal, legal and economic order of feudalism.
 The commercial enterprises of the mercantile patriciate family of the Fuggers of Augsburg generated unprecedented financial means.
-As financiers to both the leading ecclesiastical and secular rulers, the Fuggers fundamentally influenced the political affairs in the empire during the 15th and 16th century.
-The increasingly money based economy also provoked social discontentment among knights and peasants and predatory "robber knights" became common.
+As financiers to both the leading ecclesiastical and secular rulers, the Fuggers fundamentally influenced the political affairs in the empire during the 15th and 16th centuries.
+The increasingly money-based economy also provoked social discontentment among knights and peasants and predatory "robber knights" became common.
 The knightly classes had traditionally established their monopoly through warfare and military skill.
 However, the shift to practical mercenary infantry armies and military-technical advances led to a marginalization of heavy cavalry.

 Early modern Germany

-Unlike most Western European countries, Germany as a domain of the Holy Roman Empire, which lacked a strong centralized leadership, did not embark on the exploration of the world during the 16th and 17th century Age of Discovery, nor did it establish a trading fleet, trading posts and colonies during the subsequent era of colonialism.
+Unlike most Western European countries, Germany as a domain of the Holy Roman Empire, which lacked a strong centralized leadership, did not embark on the exploration of the world during the Age of Discovery in the 16th and 17th centuries, nor did it establish a trading fleet, trading posts and colonies during the subsequent era of colonialism.
 As a consequence Germany's society remained stagnant as its economy played only a secondary role with limited access to international markets and resources, while in France, Britain and the Netherlands, worldwide trade and colonial possessions greatly empowered mercantile and industrial groups and led to the rise of a bourgeoisie, who was able to benefit from the new economic opportunities.